Chronos-Vault/chronos-vault-docs/TRINITY_PROTOCOL_POSITIONING.md

 ## What It Does NOT Do ❌

 ### NOT a Token Bridge
-Trinity Protocol does **NOT** transfer tokens between chains (e.g., move USDC from Ethereum to Solana).
+Trinity Protocol™ does **NOT** transfer tokens between chains (e.g., move USDC from Ethereum to Solana).

 For token bridging, use:
 - LayerZero